MuyiwaSaka/Mastering-HTML-CSS-JS/README.md

 # Mastering-HTML-CSS-JS
-Sample projects or tutorials to master key concepts in HTML, CSS and JS
+These are sample projects or tutorials to master key concepts in HTML, CSS and JS.
+I'll be keeping a small log in the readme of the completed projects in here.